-Thiazoli directiones (TZDs), which are peroxisome proliferator-activated receptor (PPAR)-gemme agonists can cause dose related third relention, particularly when used in combination with insulin.
-Fold retention may lead to or exacerbate congestive heart failure.
-Patients treated with insulin, including TRESIBA® and a PPAR-gemme agonist should be observed for signs and symptoms of congestive heart failure.
-It congestive heart failure develops, it should be managed according to current standards of care and discontinuation or dose reduction of the PPAR-gemme agonist must be considered.
+Thiazolidinediones (TZDs), which are peroxisome proliferator-activated receptor (PPAR)-gamma agonists can cause dose related fluid retention, particularly when used in combination with insulin.
+Fluid retention may lead to or exacerbate congestive heart failure.
+Patients treated with insulin, including TRESIBA® and a PPAR-gamma agonist should be observed for signs and symptoms of congestive heart failure.
+If congestive heart failure develops, it should be managed according to current standards of care and discontinuation or dose reduction of the PPAR-gamma agonist must be considered.

+6 ADVERSE REACTIONS
-- The following adverse reactions are also discussed elsewhere: - Hypophycemia isee Warning's and Precautions (5.3) - Hypersensitivity and allergic reactions (see Warnings and Precautions (5.5))

-Hypokalemia (see Warnings and Precautions (5.6.))
+The following adverse reactions are also discussed elsewhere:

+- Hypoglycemia [see Warnings and Precautions (5.3)] - Medication errors [see Warnings and Precautions (5.4)] - Hypersensitivity and allergic reactions [see Warnings and Precautions (5.5)] - Hypokalemia [see Warnings and Precautions (5.6)]